sbilello/file8reader/README.md

 # Coding Challenge #

 Take as an input a text file with list of names(First Last), one on each line.
 These names aren’t in any order useful for you.
 Print out the names sorted by first name.
 Then print the names sorted by last name.
-Do this task in Java.
-It’s nice, but not necessary, for it to compile.
-Here’s an example input file:

 Betty White
 Alexander Hamilton